 After reading this and if you are ready to apply, fill out the Application for Appointment to the Board of Directors.
-If you have questions please direct them to Executive Director Autumn Labbe-Renault.
+If you have questions please direct them to Executive Director Autumn Labbe-Renault, who will share with the current board chair.

-DMA is a 501(c)(3) non-profit, membership-based media center offering community members the tools and training to develop and distribute their own media.
+Davis Media Access (DMA) is a 501(c)(3) non-profit, membership-based media center offering community members the tools and training to develop and distribute their own media.
 DMA helps document important moments and traditions in community life, preserving them for the future.
-We partner with and provide support for a wide range of non-profits, public sector entities and community-based groups.
+We partner with and provide support for a wide range of other nonprofits, public sector entities and community-based groups.
 DMA was incorporated as Davis Community Television in 1988.
+In 2004, we launched KDRT, a low-power community radio station.
 In 2007, we changed our name to Davis Media Access to better reflect the growing range of media options we make available.
+Though based in Davis, we work without partners throughout Yolo County.

 DMA’s core services include access to television production equipment, training and channel time on local public access channel 15 on the Comcast cable system.
 DCTV programming is also carried on AT&T's U-verse system.
 DMA holds the license and provides organizational support for KDRT-LP, a low-power radio station located at 95.7 FM in Davis.
 Through our partnership with the City and the Davis Joint Unified School District (DJUSD), DMA manages educational access services and staff for cable Channel 17.
 DMA manages the following sites: davismedia.org; dctv.davismedia.org; kdrt.org; and DJUSD.tv.

-We also support a growing range of media distribution options.
+We also support a growing range of media distribution options, including social media, and community archives.
 Our services and facilities are available to all who live, work, study or volunteer in the Davis community on a non-discriminatory, first-come, first-served basis.

 About Our Board

 DMA’s nine-member board is appointed to govern the organization, and to provide guidance and strategic advice.
 Members are appointed for two-year terms, with each member eligible to serve a maximum of two (2) terms.
 One board member serves as a liaison to the KDRT Steering Committee; another serves as a representative of the Davis Joint Unified School District.
 Other members come from the community at large and are recruited to represent various facets of community life, or because they possess specific skill sets or knowledge.
-DMA’s Executive Director serves as an ex officio, non-voting member of the Board.
+DMA’s Executive Director reports to the board, and selects a staff liaison to attend staff meetings.

 The Board’s standing committees include Executive/Finance and Nominations.
-Other committees are formed as needed.
+Other committees are formed as needed, and currently nclude a Fund Development Committee and a KDRT Operations Committee.

 DMA’s board typically meets monthly, with committee meetings scheduled separately.
-Board meetings are generally held at DMA and last 90 minutes.
+Board meetings are generally held by Zoom or at DMA and last 90 minutes.
 In addition, board members are asked to attend annual retreats and other strategic planning meetings as required.

 Responsibilities & Commitments